luaz/luaz-code-blog-nuxt-v3-template/README.md

 ## Features

-To simply the template coding, no css framework / library is used.
+To make template coding easy to read, no css framework / library is used.

 - Coding highlight
 - Tags / Tag Cloud